 As you are working on your Phase One application, we strongly encourage you to begin preparing for Phase Two by gathering the required documentation so that you will be able to submit your Phase Two application quickly should you be invited to do so.

-If you wish to check the status of your Phase One application, including recommendations, click the Review My Status button.
+If you wish to check the status of your Phase Two application, including recommendations, click the Review My Status button.

 If you need assistance, contact us online, Monday-Friday, 8:30 a.m. – 5:00 p.m., Central Time, excluding weekends and holidays.